 The NanOEH committee focuses on a conference that serves the occupational and environmental health communities involved with nanotechnology.
 SNO is a permanent non-profit corporation that provides the infrastructure to carry out its mission of research, education, and responsibility related to both sustainability and nanotechnology.
 The 9th Nano Conference provides a synergy between SNO and the Committee to provide high quality professional presentations of interest to scientists and engineers focusing on the interaction between technical advances and societal, occupational and environmental impacts as well as sustainability in the field of nanotechnology research.

-We look forward to seeing you in Denver, Colorado at Sheraton Downtown Hotel for the 9th NANO CONFERENCE on October 4 to 6, 2020!
+We look forward to “seeing” you virtually for the 9th NANO CONFERENCE on Nov.
+12 and 13, 2020!

 A Brief Historical Perspective of NanOEH

 In response to growing concerns over possible worker exposures to engineered nanoparticles, the First International Symposium on Nanotechnology and Occupational Health was organized by the British Health and Safety Laboratory (HSL) and held under NIOSH co-sponsorship on 12-14 October 2004, in Buxton, England.
 150 scientists from around the world met to discuss issues of engineered nanoparticle toxicology, exposure and control, and regulation.
 A series of workshops on the final day resulted in the development of a series of research needs and important issues to be addressed.

 The Second International Symposium on Nanotechnology and Occupational Health attracted 350 researchers, government officials and industry leaders from more than 20 countries to Minneapolis in October, 2005.
 The primary sponsors were NIOSH, the University of Minnesota, the Center for Biological and Environmental Nanotechnology at Rice University, and the Air Force Research Laboratory.